Hokkien Mee 福建炒蝦麵 is admittedly one of my favourite local hawker food, and I know of people who enjoy dapaoing (takeaway) this dish.

 Okay, this stall is not the easiest to get to (at least for me who stays far away haha) and it is located at an ulu coffeeshop – which was grey and slightly hard to find.

-Also, the short operating hours and days (closed on Mon, Wed, Fri) made it inconvenient for me to find time to travel here.
+The short operating hours made it inconvenient for me to find time to travel here.
 (Also check their Facebook in case they close unexpectedly.)

 But many people told me I HAD TO TRY this Hokkien Mee, so I came with slightly higher than high expectations.